valantic/eslint-config-valantic/README.md

 ```

 NOTE: don't use the `$ eslint` command, since this will call the global ESLint package, which will not be able to find the movento config inside your project!

+## ToDo's

+* Functions style not like Airbnb
+* Should we really disable prefer-rest-params?